MaximeMRF/adonisjs-jwt/README.md

 ## Prerequisites

-You have to install the auth package from AdonisJS with the session guard.
+You have to install the auth package from AdonisJS with the session guard because the jwt package use some components from the session guard.

 ```bash
 node ace add @adonisjs/auth --guard=session